 Presenter: Derrick Feldmann is the lead researcher of the Millennial Impact Project, a multi-year study of how the next generation of supporters and consumers engage with causes.
 The annual Millennial Impact Report is cited regularly by such outlets as Forbes, TIME, The Wall Street Journal, and Fast Company.
 See Derrick's bio here.

 Enjoy two days of meetings with your peers.
-Agendas will be made available in this space prior to the meeting.
+Agendas for your individual group meetings can be found here:

 Saturday, January 27, 2018 1:00PM-5:00PM